syedalinaqihasni/coderabbit-docs/docs/guides/commands.md

 - `@coderabbitai pause` to pause the reviews on a PR.
 - `@coderabbitai resume` to resume the paused reviews.
+- `@coderabbitai ignore` to ignore the reviews on a PR.
 - `@coderabbitai review` to trigger an incremental review.
 This is useful when automatic reviews are disabled for the repository.
 - `@coderabbitai full review` to do a full review from scratch and review all